-Hours: 40 hours per week which can be done flexibly in various days when CSGUL is closed (usually between Christmas and New Year).
+Hours: 40 hours per week which can be done flexibly in various days when City St George's, University of London is closed (usually between Christmas and New Year).
 Part time staff receive a pro rata entitlement.

 Annual leave: 30 days per annum.
 Plus eight UK public holidays and four employer contribution and a range of extra benefits.